martcoder/ann_evolutionary_algorithm/README.md

 The algorithm itself is implemented in C. The artifical neural networks are feed-forward ANNs, therefore the code so far is included in the FFANN folder.

+The algorithm has been implemented to allow two different modes of functionality:
+Mode0- linear regression
+Mode1- tri-classification of data

 Some python scripts are also present as they were useful in automatically generating hundreds of struct declarations in the C code file (as C doesn't have dynamic arrays, the approach taken was to declare the maximum amount of structs needed, then use up to that maximum when executing).
+They also proved useful for generating data to test with, and also for plotting graphs of results.

 ===COMPILING AND RUNNING=========

+    C CODE FILES:-  algorithm.c, algorithm_aux.c, and declarations_aux.c

+    Python CODE FILES:- plotData.py  writeLinearData.py and more...

+    Bash CODE FILES:- compile.sh  runAlgo.sh

     ENVIRONMENT:- The project was built on linux for ease of access to a C compiler.

     COMPILING:--- Included in the repository is a compile.sh shell script, which can be ran using: source compile.sh

-    EXECUTING:--- The compile script generates new.exe, which can then be executed as follows:
+    EXECUTING:--- The compile script generates algorithm.exe, which can then be executed as follows:
-                  ./new.exe a f
+                  ./algorithm.exe a f  OR ./algorithm.exe r
-                  where a tells the program to use accelerometer data where f tells the program to use specifically the fft-processed accel data (including another letter in place of f will therefore use the raw accel data)
+                  where a tells the program to use accelerometer data where f tells the program to use specifically the fft-processed accel data (including another letter in place of f will therefore use the raw accel data) where r tells the program to do linear regression and use linear datafile

+    QUICKSTART:-- The following command compiles the code, runs the code, then also graphs the results, using default option of doing linear regression: source runAlgo.sh